 If you would like to hold a fundraiser for Tonic, request a choir performance or Tonic stand at your event, or sponsor a programme of work, please email firstname.lastname@example.org.

 You can ask Tonic to provide your staff with Mental Health First Aid (MHFA) training through the Tonic Rider programme – transform your venue into a safe environment for people with mental health difficulties.

-You could also help us to raise funds by adorning your bar with some Tonic collection boxes.
+You could also help us raise funds by adorning your bar with some Tonic collection boxes.

 You can support Tonic by holding a fundraiser in our name and inviting us to provide a Tonic stand at your event.

-Perhaps you would like one of our choirs to perform as a support act?
+Perhaps you would like our choir to perform as a support act?

 Functions & Events

-If you would like the Tonic Ska Choir or Tonic Punk Choir to perform at your event, or a Tonic stand, please contact us.
+If you would like the Tonic Ska Choir to perform at your event, or a Tonic stand, please contact us.